nus-cs2103-AY2223S1/tp/docs/team/gowribhat.md

 title: Gowri Bhat's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: GREWZ

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
+GREWZ is a desktop address book application used for teaching Software Engineering principles.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.

-* **New Feature**: Added the ability to undo/redo previous commands.
+* **New Feature**: Added the class group field to each student.
-    * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
+  * What it does: allows the user add, edit and remove the class group field for each student.
-    * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
+  * Justification: This feature improves the product significantly because it is a key feature for TAs as they will need to identify their students based on class.
-    * Highlights: This enhancement affects existing commands and commands to be added in future.
+  * Highlights: This enhancement affects existing commands and commands to be added in the future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.
   * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

+* **New Feature**: Modified the find command to search all fields.
+    * What it does: allows the user to find any student with details that completely or partially match the search keywords.
+    * Justification: This feature improves the find command significantly because a user is likely to have limited information such as partial name or only class group name.
+The generic search allows the user to find all students related to the keyword easily.
+    * Highlights: This enhancement affects the existing find command and commands to be added in the future if we have specialised searches.
+It required an in-depth analysis of design alternatives.
+The implementation too was challenging as it required changes to existing commands.

+* **New Feature**: Added the ability to edit tasks.
+  * What it does: allows the user to edit existing tasks.
+  * Justification: This feature improves the product significantly because a user can make mistakes while adding a task and the app should provide a convenient way to rectify them as well as update them with the latest information.
+  * Highlights: It required an in-depth analysis of design alternatives.

 * **New Feature**: Added a history command that allows the user to navigate to previous commands using up/down keys.
+    * What it does: allows the user to access previous commands using the up and down arrow keys.
+    * Justification: This feature improves the product significantly because for users who are fast-typists, this feature allows them to revisit frequently used commands with a click of a button.
+    * Credits: *{ code adapted from [seniors](https://github.com/AY2122S2-CS2103T-W13-3/tp) }*

 * **Code contributed**: [RepoSense link]()

 * **Project management**:
-    * Managed releases `v1.3` - `v1.5rc` (3 releases) on GitHub
+    * Managed releases `v1.2` - `v1.4rc` (3 releases) on GitHub

 * **Enhancements to existing features**:
     * Updated the GUI color scheme (Pull requests [\#33](), [\#34]())